Can Anyone Be A Witness For A Will in Canada?

 The legal age to write a Will

 The legal age to write a Will differs depending on where you live in the country.
 In the provinces of Ontario and Alberta, you can write a Will as soon as you turn 18 years old.
-But in B.C you can legally make a Will at the ripe ol’ age of 16!
+But in B.C. you can legally make a Will at the ripe ol’ age of 16!
 There are exceptions made if you’re legally emancipated, legally married, or serve in the military.
+We should include the chart that has all provinces here.

 What does ‘of sound mind’ mean?

-Being of sound mind means you’re mentally able to make a Will.
-What this means is that you understand the nature and effect of your Will including things like:
+Being of sound mind means you’re mentally capable of making a Will.
+This means is that you understand the nature and effect of your Will including things like:

 It’s pretty rare a Will is contested based on the testator not being of sound mind, but it’s still a possibility.